 Finding an audio product for one of those scenarios?
 Doable.
 Finding one that works for both, at the same time?
 Much, much harder.

-That’s why we’re so pleased to announce that we’ve added Voice Amplification Mode to our HDL300 and Dual HDL300 systems.
+That’s why we’re so pleased to announce that we’ve added Voice Amplification Mode to our audio systems for large and extra-large rooms.
 With this new feature, an instructor or presenter’s voice can be amplified in the room, while still ensuring that everyone in the room can be heard by those who are remote.

 This means whether people are attending in person or not, they always get the audio experience they need.
 We’re the only multifunction audio solution that easily and reliably covers both the in-room and remote scenario – at no extra charge for our customers.